Strategic Corporate Research

 Aaron Brenner is a senior capital markets analyst at the United Food and Commercial Workers International Union.
 He does research and organizing for the UFCW's capital stewardship department.
 His work includes comprehensive organizing campaigns, shareholder activism, retirement security, and financial advising to locals.
 Prior to UFCW, he was a union researcher, freelance financial analyst, professor, and journalist.
 He is on the board of Homeland Stores, an employee-owned, 80-store unionized grocery chain in Oklahoma and Texas.
 He holds a Ph.D. in labor history from Columbia University.

 Chad Gray is a Ph.D. candidate in labor relations at the ILR School, where he received an M.S. in 2009.
 His research focuses on transnational organizing and bargaining campaigns in Latin America.
 Before Chad came to Cornell he worked as a researcher and organizer for the Union of Needletrades, Industrial and Textile Employees (UNITE) from 2002 to 2005.
-While at Cornell he has worked on labor research projects for the ILR Office of Labor Education Research, the Service Employees' International Union (SEIU), the International Longshoreman's Association (ILA), and the National Guestworkers Alliance (NGA).
+While at Cornell he has worked on labor research projects for the ILR Office of Labor Education Research, the Service Employees' International Union (SEIU), the International Longshoreman's Association (ILA), and the National Guestworker's Alliance (NGA).
+After completing his doctorate this summer, Chad will start a post-doc at the Center for Global Worker's Rights at Penn State in August.

 Program instructors are committed to assisting graduates of the program in finding strategic corporate research positions within the labor movement.
-In the first ten years of the program we have been able to place more than three hundred students in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFCW, AFT, AFSCME, ATU, and other unions across the United States.
+In the first twelve years of the program we have been able to place more than 350 students in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFW, UFCW, AFT, AFSCME, ATU, NNU, NYSNA, nd other unions across the United States and around the world.